CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-click-logfile.md

-# REST API: Click Record Information
+# Click Record Information

 Every click on every link from messages sent via Marketing Suite is logged in the cdm-click log files.
+Each click contains some information about the link that was clicked, as well as the user who clicked it.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order:

 | Data         | Description                                             |